 Pay homage on your left to the bust of André Le Nôtre, creator, in 1664, of the gardens which stretch out before you (25ha/ 57 acres).
 Heading past the octagonal ornamental lake, where ducks from the Seine like to come to rest, and the Elysée Palace, you’ll enter the ‘Grand Couvert’ planted with banana trees and horse chestnuts.
 ‘3000’ for the year 2000 was the slogan of the Public Establishment of the Grand Louvre.

-These trees line the way to Solférino path, which is lined to the Musée d’Orsay via a pedestrian passage opened in Dec.
+These trees line the way to Solférino path, which is linked to the Musée d’Orsay via a pedestrian passage opened in Dec.
 1999.
 Known as the Passerelle Solférino, this avoids needs for detours.

 The numerous statues (around 100) from 18th and 19th Century are all copies, their precious originals now safe in the Louvre.
 In the garden of the Carrousel are 12 rows of trimmed yews which make a fantastic 6-ha (14-acre) maze.